“We have communication issues.”

 “Language barriers were listed as a reason why 40 percent of global virtual teams were not successful.
 (Source)

-- Ask a person who speaks both languages to interpret your conversation with a non-native speaker.
+- Ask someone who speaks both languages to explain your thoughts better to a non-native speaker.

 Using psychology: define who is who